finnito/Science/content/10scie/ecology/2-food-chains-and-webs.md

     2. Impact of Humans on New Zealand Wildlife

 <p class="instruction">When doing Education Perfect tasks, always take your time and makes notes on any new information in your exercise book! </p>

+---

+## Akoranga 4 Mahi Tuatahi

+1. Open the __Food Web Activity__ on Google Classroom
+2. Complete the activity in the next 10 minutes and __Hand In__
+3. Open the Pond Organisms Tūhura/Investigation document